Deep Computerized Adaptive Testing

 Addressing these limitations, we propose a novel deep CAT system that integrates a flexible Bayesian MIRT model with a non-myopic online item selection policy, guided by reinforcement learning (RL) principles \citep{Sutton1998}.
 Leveraging recent advancements in Bayesian sparse MIRT \citep{doi:10.1080/01621459.2025.2476786}, our framework seamlessly accommodates multiple latent factors with complex loading structures, while maintaining scalability in both the number of items and factors.
-To learn the optimal item selection policy prioritizing the assessment of target factors, we draw on contemporary RL methodologies and introduce a general double deep Q-learning algorithm \citep{Mnih2015,van_Hasselt_Guez_Silver_2016}.
-This algorithm efficiently trains a Q-network offline using only item parameter estimates, which can be subsequently deployed online to select optimal items based on the current multivariate latent factor posterior distribution.
+To learn the optimal item selection policy that prioritizes the assessment of target factors, we draw on contemporary RL methodologies and introduce a general double deep Q-learning algorithm \citep{Mnih2015,van_Hasselt_Guez_Silver_2016}.
+This algorithm efficiently trains a Q-network offline using only item parameter estimates; the learned network can then be deployed online to select optimal items based on the current multivariate latent factor posterior distribution.
 When the test terminates, our framework robustly characterizes the full latent factor posterior distributions rather than providing only a point estimate.

 A primary contribution of our work is to show how identification of the latent-factor posterior distribution leads to substantial computational gains in online item selection.
 Given that such posterior distribution is deemed to be non-Gaussian and unknown, traditional Bayesian methods typically rely on expensive MCMC simulations \citep{BeguinGlas2001} and combined with additional data augmentation to handle categorical likelihood \citep{f3928584-48a1-3ab1-b404-2ec9ffdf51bb, Polson01122013}.
 Our approach achieves substantial acceleration by directly sampling latent factor posterior distributions \citep{doi:10.1080/01621459.2025.2476786, Durante_2019, Botev_2016}.
 Notably, this improvement not only increases the efficiency of existing Bayesian item-selection procedures but also provides a computational foundation for training our proposed Q-learning algorithm through rapid, large-scale simulations of testing sessions.